 This western-styled sake cup is crafted using a fascinating technique called “tama-mushi” or jewel beetle coating, which involves applying sterling silver on the vessels before coating them with a deep red lacquer, producing a metallic yet translucent effect similar to a beetle's wing.
-The lacquer artist, Takao Togashi is known for his intriguing style that pushes the boundaries between East and West.
-He is aspired to create new art pieces that stretch the potential of lacquerware into the future.
+Takao Togashi, a renowned lacquer artist, is known for his intriguing style that pushes the boundaries between East and West.
+He aspires to create art pieces that extend the possibilities of lacquerware into the future.

 - Area: Fukushima Prefecture